srobo/team-emails/SR2023/2022-10-19-kickstart-and-kit-disclaimer.md

 The rest of the day will provide an opportunity for your teams to get started on your robots.
-For those in person these will focus on your kits while for those attending remotely these will be based in the Webots simulator.
+For those in person these will focus on your kits while for those attending remotely these will be based in the [Webots simulator][simulator].

 Throughout the day there will be mentors available in [Discord][discord] to help your teams getting started, so if your team haven't yet joined the server please